cessda/cessda.cdc.userguide/advanced-search-examples.md

 # {{ page.title }}

-All examples were run against the [CESSDA Data Catalogue](https://datacatalogue.cessda.eu) at a point in time when total records in English = 27968.
+All examples were run against the [CESSDA Data Catalogue](https://datacatalogue.cessda.eu) at a point in time when there were 27,968 English records present in the catalogue.

 ## Simple search